IhebChaoued/alx-system_engineering-devops/0x00-shell_basics/README.md

-mv [[:upper:]]*: Move all files that starts with Uppercase letter rm *~: remove files that ends with ~ mkdir -p dir/dir/dir: Create multiple sub-dir
+mv [[:upper:]]*: Move all files that starts with Uppercase letter rm *~: remove files that ends with ~ mkdir -p dir/dir/dir: Create multiple sub-dir ls -pvma: Lists all the files and directories of the current directory, separated by commas

+0 string SCHOOL School data
+!:mime School
+file -C -m file name
+=> Magic file